MaxDZ8/goodbye-vivproj/README.md

 # Officially making a device

-In this part I create and AXI device by means of typical project mode.
+In this part I create and AXI device by means of [typical project mode](./typical/README.md).
 The goal is to investigate the results to later reproduce them using TCL only.
+The bottom line is: I need to find out a TCL script which output is the same as the project flow.
+Is it really necessary?
+Probably not, but for the time being I will just try to follow a reference.